-Enclosed are three signed originals (sixty conformed copies sent separately) of Technical Specification Change Request No. 24 requesting amendment to Appendix A of Operati- License No. DPR-73.
+Our letter to you, TLL 372, dated July 31, 1980, transmitted Technical Specification Change Request No. 24 requesting amendment to Appendix A of Operating License No. DPR-73.

-Also enclosed is one signed copy of Certificate of Service for proposed Technical Specification Change No. 24 to the chief executives of the township and county in which the facility is located.
+During development of this document, several lines of information were inadvertently omitted from the section "Safety Evaluation Justifying Change".
+To rectify this omission we are enclosing three signed originals (sixty conformed copies sent separately) of the preamble to the Technical Specification Change Request.
+Also enclosed is one signed copy of Certificate of Services for Proposed Technical Specification Change Request No. 24 to the chief executives of the township and county in which the facility is located.